 A Trustee of ABF The Soldiers’ Charity since July 2015, he is also the Chair of the Finance and Investment Committee.
 He currently holds a number of Non-Executive Director positions in commercial and not for profit organisations.
 Until retiring in 2011, he was a Partner in an International Consultancy and has over forty years experience in finance and related fields.

-A Trustee of ABF The Soldiers’ Charity since July 2014, Mary is the Group Communications and Corporate Affairs Director at ITV plc, having previously been the Corporate and Government Affairs Director at the Royal Mail Group.
+A Trustee of ABF The Soldiers’ Charity since July 2014, Mary is the former Group Communications and Corporate Affairs Director at ITV plc, having previously been the Corporate and Government Affairs Director at the Royal Mail Group.
 A senior City and Business journalist with more than 20 years’ experience, Mary’s previous roles included Deputy City Editor of the Sunday Telegraph, Industrial Correspondent for the Independent and City Reporter at the Evening Standard.
 She is the Chair of the Fundraising and Marketing Committee.

 A Trustee of ABF The Soldiers’ Charity since 2010, Damien sits on the Fundraising & Marketing Committee.
 Damien is a strategic business consultant for Financial Service firms.
 Previously, he was CEO of the European subsidiary of MIG Bank Switzerland.
 Prior to embarking on his career of financial services, he served as a junior officer in the Royal Green Jackets.